Upstream-side: ABI version numbers

 When a new major version of the server comes up, it can be updated

-.
+following its README.source.
 Usually, drivers can be rebuilt using

 binNMUs.
-Be sure xorg-server
+Be sure xorg-server is marked as Installed on all

-buildds, or set a dep-wait
+buildds, or set a dep-wait.

 On the release team side, a transition page can be asked for, to track fully rebuilt drivers.
 For the input 12→13 and video 10→11 transitions, the settings are: